eoalejandro/2021OneGoalAnalytics/README.md

 # Overview

 What was the goal of the project?
-To create a data-view using a visualization tool of my choice for our OneGoal teachers (Program Directors)to understand their classroom trends, and how their individual students are doing relative to the four milestones tracked by the OneGoal program.
+To create a minimum vialble product for a teacher.
+The product being a data-view using a visualization tool for our OneGoal teachers (Program Directors)to understand their classroom trends, and how their individual students are doing relative to the four milestones tracked by the OneGoal program.

 What methods and tools did you use?
 Because the end-user of the work would be a public school teacher, and access to the technology on campus is alway an issue, I went ahead and used Google Suite applications because of their accessibility throughout the district and the familiriaty of use with both staff and faculty.
 For this initial dashboard prototype, I use Google Sheets and Google Studios so that teachers could "see" what I was doing with their study data, and feel empowered to do any of the analytics themselves without the need of a coding background.